-For more information on how to add a step, please refer to Toolbar, Menus or Shortcut Keys under the Interface section.
+For more information on how to add a step, please refer to Toolbar, Menus or Shortcut Keys under the Interface area.

 To add an Extract step, you can also use JavaScript (select JavaScript from the Mode drop-down in the Step Properties pane).
-Please refer to JavaScript in DataMapper.htm for more information.
+Please refer to DataMapper API for more information.